DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Introduction

-While DoRA represents a significant advance, it still inherits two challenges.
+While DoRA represent a significant advance, this direction-based approach still inherits two challenges.
 First, DoRA relies on strict normalization, which makes it sensitive to optimization instabilities: when the adapted weight norm approaches zero, gradients can explode, destabilizing training.
-Second, DoRA still employs static low-rank matrices that are optimized independently at each layer, underutilizing cross-layer correlations and often leading to redundant or poorly coordinated updates.
-These challenges motivate the following central question of our work:
+Moreover, as we will show in Section \ref{sec: gradient analysis}, another cause for this instability is that DoRA completely discarded the directional information of the gradient.
+This challenge motivates the following central question of our work: